How To Buy Bitcoin In NZ: A Beginner’s Guide

 There's the Mt Gox hack of 2014, the Bitfinex hack of 2016, the Binance hack of 2019, and even the Cryptopia hack in our very own New Zealand.
 It happens and it will happen again.

-Therefore, if you're serious about your Bitcoin investment and you plan on holding it for the long term, I would suggest using a Bitcoin wallet.
+Therefore, if you're serious about your Bitcoin investment, have a significant dollar amount invested, and you plan on holding it for the long term, I would suggest using a Bitcoin wallet.

 So, what is a Bitcoin wallet, you ask?